elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 ## Scope of impact

 This proposal is informational and includes no changes to ECS.
-Users of Beats or Elastic Agent will already be gaining the benefits of ECS-compliant data.
-Custom sources will benefit from normalizing their data into ECS-compliant events.
+Beats, Elastic Agent, and APM users already gain the benefits of ECS-compliant data.
+Custom sources will benefit normalizing their data into ECS-compliant events.

 ## Concerns